Longtime AP Alaska bureau chief Dean Fosdick dies at age 80

 He then directed coverage of the spill that included more than a dozen AP reporters, photographers and editors, reporting on the spill that marred coast lines and covered seabirds and otters in thick crude.

 Fosdick was born Aug.
-26, 1941, in Owtonna, Minnesota.
+26, 1941, in Owatonna, Minnesota.
 At age 17, he joined the U.S. Army to see the world.
 He became a paratrooper with the 82nd Airborne Division and spent two years in the Far East.

 After his service, he earned both his bachelor’s and master’s degrees from the University of Minnesota School of Journalism.